-The Company classifies its financial assets in the following measurement categories:

-- those to be measured subsequently at fair value (either through OCI, or through profit or loss), and - those to be measured at amortised cost.

-The classification depends on the Company's business model for managing the financial assets and the contractual terms of the cash flows.
-For assets measured at fair value, gains and losses will either be recorded in profit or loss or OCI.
+The Company classifies its financial assets in the following measurement categories: • those to be measured subsequently at fair value (either through OCI, or through profit or will either be recorded in profit or loss or OCI.
 For investments in equity instruments that are not held for trading, this will depend on whether the Company has made an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income (FVOCI).

-b) Measurement

 At initial recognition, the Company measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss (FVPL), transaction costs that are directly attributable to the acquisition of the financial asset.
-Transaction costs of financial assets carried at FVPL are expensed in profit or loss.

-2.3.5 Cash and cash equivalents

-Cash and cash equivalents in the statement of cash flows comprise of bank balances and fixed term deposits with an original maturity of less than three months.
+Transaction costs of financial assets carried at FVPL are expensed in profit or loss 2.3.5 Cash and cash equivalents deposits with an original maturity of less than three months.
+Subsequent measurement of debt instruments depends on the Company's business model for categories into which the Company classifies its debt instruments:

+- loss), and . those to be measured at amortised cost The classification depends on the Company's business model for managing the financial assets - and the contractual terms of the cash flows.
+For assets measured at fair value, gains and losses